Strepto/hello-three/README.md

 First supply a name: For instance three-playground

-then pick `"vanilla"`
+then pick `vanilla`

-and pick `"typescript"`
+and pick `typescript`

-this should tell you to cd into the folder and run two commands to get started.
-Lets keep to just cd into the folder.
+this should tell you to `cd` into the folder and run two commands to get started.
+Lets keep to just `cd` into the folder.

 ### Step 3: Install our dependencies

-We have two kinds of dependencies:

-#### First: The runtime dependencies

 We need threejs!